A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

-Our second lemma gives a rough upper bound on the number of isomorphic classes.
+Our second lemma gives an upper bound on the number of isomorphic classes.
 This lemma is a variant of \cite[Lemma 17]{BLM}.
-It will rely crucially on the fact that an element $\gamma \in W_{k,m}$ is composed of $2m$ tangle-free paths.
+It relies crucially on the fact that an element $\gamma \in W_{\ell,m}$ is composed of $2m$ tangle-free paths.